 Substitution with a new pricing schedule if deletions, modifications or additions are made to the items in the initial pricing schedule, subject to approval by Expertise France;

-Revision of technical elements (clarification of deliverables, producer technical definitions, equipment technical documents, updated instructions, .).
+Revision of technical elements (clarification of deliverables, producer technical definitions, equipment technical documents, updated instructions).

 Such modifications shall be notified to the Contractor: by simple exchange of correspondence via the secure platform PLACE, or via any means defined by Expertise France guaranteeing full traceability of exchanges, for clarifications and specification modifications ; and by concluding an amendment for key elements of the contract (deliverables, durations, addition or deletion of services, etc.).